monarch-initiative/monarch-legacy/css/README.txt

+This README.txt file is mostly obsolete.
+Several of the CSS files have been obviated by the use of Bootstrap, or to provide more consistency between pages.

 monarch-common.css
     This file controls the elements common to all monarch pages.
 Every webpage references this file.

     - General styles like fonts and clear div
     - Navbar styles that helps with responsive design using media queries
     - Content containers
     - Standardizes logos, colors, and button styles
     - Footer style

-monarch-main.css
-    This file controls all the main pages:
+    This file ALSO controls all the main pages:
         (1) Diseases
         (2) Phenotypes
         (3) Genes